 The town of Salem, Oregon is a wonderful town to visit!
-Here are the best things to do in Salem Oregon including where to eat, what to see and what to do.
+We like it so much we’ve assembled a list of the best things to do in Salem Oregon on your next trip.
+In this article you will learn:

 In this destination guide for Salem, Oregon, I share a list of 15 or so things to do in Salem Oregon – whether on business or pleasure.
 Specifically, we will cover:

 - Quick History of Salem, Oregon